Eisenstein series on arithmetic quotients of rank 2 Kac--Moody groups over finite fields: Introduction

 \section{Introduction}

 Let $\mathrm{k}=\F_q$ be a finite field of cardinality $q$ and $G$ be a complete affine or hyperbolic rank 2 Kac--Moody group over $\mathrm{k}$.
-Let $X=X_{q+1}$ be the Tits building of $G$, the $(q+1)$--homogeneous tree \cite{CG}.
-Let $\Gamma$ be a nonuniform lattice in $G$.
-We define Eisenstein series on $\Gamma\bsl X$ for $\Gamma=P_1^-$, the standard parabolic subgroup for the negative $BN$-pair associated to the first simple root.
+Let $X=X_{q+1}$ be the Tits building of $G$.
+Then by \cite{CG}, $X$ is the $(q+1)$--homogeneous tree.
+Let $\Gamma=P_1^-$ be the standard parabolic subgroup for the negative $BN$-pair associated to a choice of simple root.
+Then $\Gamma$ is a non-uniform lattice in $G$.
+We define Eisenstein series on $\Gamma\bsl X$.
 The definition of Eisenstein series for $\Gamma'=P_2^-$ works just as well with the obvious modifications.
-Our Eisenstein series is a combinatorial analog of the classical non-holomorphic Eisenstein series on the Poincar\'e upper half plane, where the Tits building of $G$ plays the role of the upper half plane.
+Our Eisenstein series is a combinatorial analog of the classical non-holomorphic Eisenstein series on the Poincar\'e upper half plane, where the Tits building $X$ of $G$ plays the role of the upper half plane.